melezhik/jam/README.md

 Full explanation can be found in [wiki pages](https://github.com/melezhik/jam/wiki/Introduction-to-pjam).
 This is brief introduction.

+## pjam project directory

-First of all pjam should be told _project root directory_, holding all necessary data to work with, so this is the directory to contain all source codes and pjam configuration file:
+First of all pjam should be told _pjam project directory_, holding all necessary data to work with, so this is the directory to contain all source codes and pjam configuration file: